 At a purely psychological level, people consider fast websites to be credible and professional.
 We don’t have statistics to back this up, but a slow website feels less secure and safe.
 It will be very tough to eradicate that first impression and still get visitors to convert.

-Website load speed is essential for search engine optimization (SEO), user experience, and bottom-line revenue.
+As a leading Kent digital marketing agency, 3SIX5 can assure you of the importance of website load speed for search engine optimization (SEO), user experience, and bottom-line revenue.
 There are several ways to improve the speed of your website, such as optimising images and videos, analysing server response times, leveraging browser caching, and reducing redirects.
 You can learn more about improving the performance of your site here.